Kentucky Colonel Commission

-Fellowship with our non-governmental network formation as the American Colonels Network is on a volunteer basis, it is not just for Kentucky colonels, the network is open to all colonels around the world that have duly earned the distinguished honor to become part.
-Those who subscribe to the network will gain access to more information about American colonelcy.
+Fellowship with our non-governmental and non-state network formation as the American Colonels Network is on a volunteer basis, it is not just for Kentucky colonels, the network is open to all colonels around the world that have duly earned the distinguished honor to be part.
+Those who engage or subscribe to the Colonels' network will gain access to more information about American colonelcy.

-A communications platform [colonels.net] is under development now that empowers colonels using a virtual private network (VPN), Identity-as-a-Service (IDaaS), and smartphone application; the program will be released in 2022 to compliment our book.
+A communications platform [colonels.net] is under development now that empowers colonels using a virtual private network (VPN), Identity-as-a-Service (IDaaS), and smartphone application; the program will be released in 2022 to compliment our book and our identity products.
 Volunteers in our network are encouraged to provide information relative to their status, engagement in local associations and participate in programs to further their abilities and prominence as honorable ladies and gentlemen serving as the state's goodwill ambassadors.
 The network will support the ideals of transparency, goodwill, hospitality, integrity, respect, honor, and tradition among its users.

 Summary: Kentucky Colonel, The Honorable Title

 Kentucky Colonel is the highest and most prestigious civilian title of honor bestowed by the Commonwealth of Kentucky.
 Commissions for Kentucky colonels are given by the Governor and the Secretary of State to individuals in recognition of noteworthy accomplishments, personal achievements, individual deeds and outstanding service in a person's community, state, or nation.